Krishna-D-K/jekyll-static-blog/_posts/2023-05-05-mixing-in-some-tech.md

 comments: true
 pin: true
 image: /assets/cover/star-wars.jpg
-tags: ['beginning', 'tech']     # TAG names should always be lowercase
+tags: ['jekyll', 'ruby']     # TAG names should always be lowercase
 ---

 Just when I was about to get started to write , I realized that most often I write in the same date pattern.
 Hmm...